40th Street station (SEPTA): History

 The PRT announced a project to bury the elevated tracks between 23rd to 46th streets in the 1920s.
 The tunnel from 23rd to 32nd streets was completed by 1933, but construction on the remaining segment was put on hiatus due to the Great Depression and World War II.
 The PRT went bankrupt in 1939 and was reorganized as the PTC, which began building the rest of the tunnel in 1947.

-The station was renovated in 2017, bringing it to ADA accessibility requirements.
+The station was renovated in 2017, making it accessible to people with disabilities.
 Two elevators were installed, one for each platform, each of the four entrance stairwells were covered with artistic screens, and underground lighting and tiles were replaced.
 The project was completed on October 21, 2017, at a total cost of $10.9 million.

 Station layout

 The station has two side platforms with separate fare control on either side.
 West of the station, the tracks climb out of a portal near 44th Street and run west as an elevated line.